-Korean Studies at Oxford is based at the Faculty of Oriental Studies and focuses on the language and history of Korea.
+Korean Studies at Oxford is based at the Faculty of Asian and Middle Eastern Studies and focuses on the language and history of Korea.

 Undergraduate students in Chinese or Japanese can study options in Korean texts, history or language as subsidiary subjects, graduating with degrees in ‘Chinese with Korean’ or ‘Japanese with Korean’.

 At graduate level, the MSt in Korean Studies prepares students for independent research on Korean topics by familiarising them with a canon of culturally-important Korean texts, by giving a grounding in relevant research methodologies, and by building up students' existing knowledge of Korean, Classical Chinese, or Japanese.
-The Faculty of Oriental Studies also offers a DPhil in Oriental Studies through which researchers can focus on Korea.
+The Faculty of Asian and Middle Eastern Studies also offers a DPhil in Asian and Middle Eastern Studies through which researchers can focus on Korea.

 The development of Korean Studies at Oxford